Benefits of Exercise

 Resistance training makes all your muscles stronger, including the ones that help you breathe.
 It usually involves weights or resistance bands, but you don't need to go to a gym to do resistance training.
 Ask your doctor or respiratory therapist to show you some exercises you can do at home.
 To get stronger, do these exercises three to four times a week.

-It is generally safe for people with COPD to exercise but you should not exercise if:
+It is generally safe for people with COPD to exercise but you should not exercise if you:

 Should I Use My Oxygen When I Exercise?

+Yes!
 If you use supplemental oxygen, you should exercise with it.
-Your doctor may adjust your flow rate for physical activity, which will be different than your flow rate when you are resting.
-Work with your doctor to adjust your oxygen for physical activity.
+Your healthcare provider may adjust your flow rate for physical activity, which will be different than your flow rate when you are resting.
+Work with your provider to adjust your oxygen for physical activity.

 - Remember to inhale (breathe in) before starting the exercise and exhale (breathe out) through the most difficult part of the exercise.